 Clonality

 Tests for clonality are based on polymerase chain reaction (PCR) assays for rearrangements in the T cell receptor (for T cell neoplasia) or B cell receptor gene – the heavy chain of IgM (for B cell neoplasia); also called Polymerase chain reaction for Antigen Receptor Rearrangements (PARR).
 This test is best used for distinguishing between reactive and neoplastic causes of lymphocytosis or confirming a diagnosis of lymphoma versus reactive lymphoid cells in tissue aspirates or histologic sections.
+PARR testing for B cell receptor rearrangements (particularly extended testing against the kappa deleting element) is positive in plasma cell tumors (Rout et al 2025).
 It should not be used as a phenotyping tool because clonal rearrangements in B cell receptors can be seen in T cell neoplasms and vice versa (Andrews et al 2016, Keller et al 2016).
 In addition, some tumors can have clonal rearrangements of both receptors, precluding phenotyping.
 PCR testing of lymphoid cells from animals with clonal or neoplastic conditions usually have a single band (rearrangement) that will be amplified by PCR.
 In contrast, animals with reactive lymphoid conditions will have many amplified bands, usually producing a smear on a PCR gel.
 PCR tests for clonality are excellent for confirming that an expanded population of lymphoid cells is neoplastic, with some notable exceptions.
-Specific infectious agents and other antigens can cause clonal expansions of lymphoid cells, for instance, Ehrlichia canis can result in a clonal expansion of T cells in dogs, Lyme disease (Borrelia burgdorferi) can cause a clonal expansion of B cells in dogs (Avery and Avery 2007) and Leishmania infection has been associated with both a clonal T or B cell expansion (Melendez-Lazo et al 2019).
+Specific infectious agents and other antigens can cause clonal expansions of lymphoid cells, for instance, Ehrlichia canis can result in a clonal expansion of T cells in dogs, Lyme disease (Borrelia burgdorferi) can cause a clonal expansion of B cells in dogs (Avery and Avery 2007) and Leishmania infection has been associated with clonal T or B cells (Melendez-Lazo et al 2019).
 Note that clonality tests should not be used to distinguish AML from ALL, because many human and animal patients with AML will have clonally re-arranged B or T cell receptors, despite the fact that the neoplastic clone is differentiating along a myeloid (non-lymphoid) lineage (Stokol et al 2017).
 This could be due to the fact that there is a common monocytic-lymphoid progenitor in marrow.
 As for any diagnostic test, false positive and negative results do occur.